-There are several easy ways to grow the humble spud.
-However if you’re looking for something that is easy and quick to build, uses the least amount of space and is very easy to use then this is the idea for you.
+There are several easy ways to grow a humble spud.
+However, if you’re looking for something that is easy and quick to build, uses the least amount of space, and is very easy to use then this is the idea for you.

 Just remember to use only black buckets and NOT to place them in direct sunlight. ;)

 Want to learn how to make this no-dig potato grow buckets?
 Follow the step-by-step tutorial from Pothuset below!

 - 2 pcs of at least 12-liter black Buckets

 - Drill or Soldering Iron

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox. ?